MaRDI4NFDI/open-interfaces/docs/source/getting-started/example-ivp-burgers-equation-in-python.md

-# Example: Solving inviscid Burgers' equation using IVP interface
+# Example: Solving inviscid Burgers' equation from Python using IVP interface

 Here we demonstrate how to use the `ivp` (initial-value problem for ordinary differential equations, that is, time integration) interface